 Retreat fees include instruction, meals, double or triple occupancy accommodations, sauna use, self-guided and guided hiking, water taxi accommodations, and more.
 All accommodations are in shared cabins.
 Lodging will be shared with fellow retreat participants, with all accommodations being double or triple occupancy.
 Rooming and cabin requests may be made at the time of registration, but lodge staff reserves the right to place you according to availability.

 Our hosts at Tutka Bay Lodge offers complimentary activities such as hiking with a guide, kayaking with a guide, a Tutka Bay boat tour, and yoga, but availability may vary.
 Massage and other services may be available for a fee.
 Registration for optional activities will be available at the beginning of the retreat.

-If the retreat must be cancelled because of circumstances related to the Covid-19 pandemic or other circumstances beyond 49 Writers’ control, all fees will be refunded in full.
+If the retreat must be cancelled because of circumstances beyond 49 Writers’ control, all fees will be refunded in full.
 If the retreat goes forward and you must cancel for personal reasons, fees are non-refundable unless we are able to confirm a replacement for your slot.
 If we are able to find a replacement, a $75 cancellation fee will be applied to the refund.

 49 Writers extends deep gratitude to Kirsten Dixon and Tutka Bay Lodge for their longtime support for the Tutka Bay Writers Retreat, without which the retreat would not be possible.
 Kirsten is a past Board President of 49 Writers and an acclaimed author herself, and her support for Alaska’s writing community has been unfailingly steady and generous.
 Thank you from all of us, Kirsten!